-• Fault that is triggered at the end of the pre-charge period if the measured current exceeds the maximum pre-charge current
+- Fault that is triggered at the end of the pre-charge period if either: - 1. the delay set by stack_control.precharge_delay expired before a current is measured, or - 2. the measured current exceeds the maximum pre-charge current - The value of stack_control.precharge_error can be used to determine the reason for triggering the fault